chrysn/aiocoap/doc/stateofoscore.rst

 EDHOC, and the ACE-OSCORE_ profile goes some way).
 Until those are implemented and wide-spread, OSCORE contexts can be provisioned manually to devices.

+An implementation of EDHOC is :doc:`available in aiocoap <stateofedhoc>`, but is still rather experimental.

 OSCORE state
 ------------